Machine Embroidery Stabilizer Basics

 - Medium Weight CutAway stabilizer comes in white only and is used on medium weight stretchy fabrics, such as knits and lightweight denim.
 Use for large or stitch-intensive designs.
 Medium weight does soften after washing.

-- PolyMesh CutAway is available in white, black, beige, and one with a grid printed on it.
+- PolyMesh CutAway is available in white and black.
 Use this for light-colored or thinner fabrics to prevent that shadow effect behind the fabric.
 It is extra soft and doesn’t irritate the skin, so it is perfect for baby projects.
 PolyMesh CutAway is soft but very strong and will keep your embroidery stitches looking good.

 - Fusible PolyMesh CutAway comes in white only.
 It is fused to the wrong side of the project.
 It is not permanent, so the excess can be cut away.
 It is the choice for knits or lightweight wovens to maintain softness.
 Perfect for sweater knits.